-This planning guide is a steal at $4, but from now until Monday, June 4, you can use the coupon code SUMMER to get it for half price, $2!
+This planning guide is a steal at $5.99, but from now until Saturday, May 22, 2021, you can use the coupon code SUMMER to get $2 off!

 - Create a routine.
 If you work, you probably already have a routine from when school was in session, and it may be working great.
 If so, skip ahead to the next point.
 If you don’t have a routine, you MUST get one worked out.
 If everybody gets up in the morning, does their own thing until lunch, snacking here and there and watching screens, eats lunch together, then hangs out making messes all afternoon, you are going to quickly lose your sanity.
 You will be pestered all day every day by people who want food.
 You will spend all your time cleaning up messes and mitigating fighting.
 It will be a disaster; I speak from experience.